 Instructions

-- Place the stock in a saucepan and bring to a gentle simmer.
-Keep the lid on so that it doesn’t evaporate but always keep it warm to add to the rice.
+- Place the stock in a saucepan, cover with a lid and bring to a gentle simmer.
+Remove from heat and add the saffron.
+Leave the lid on to keep it warm.

 - Please take a moment to leave a comment & rating.
 It's appreciated and so helpful.